eloaders/ds18b20_reader/README.md

 DS18B20_Reader is a temperature logger using Linux's representation of a DS18B20 temperature sensor in sysfs.
-It can be used on any Linux system with such a sensor, but is primarily developed for Raspberry Pis.
+It can be used on any Linux system with such a sensor, but is primarily developed for Raspberry Pis (any model will do).

 ## Requirements